saramotaha/ProductManagement/README.md

-t API
+# 🛒 Product Management API

 A **Product Management API** built with **.NET 8**, implementing **Clean Architecture** and **CQRS with MediatR**.
 The project demonstrates a scalable, maintainable design with clear separation of concerns across layers.
+👉 Using **EF Core In-Memory Database** (no SQL setup required).

 ---